Resident Evil: Damnation: Production

 At the end of 2008, when Resident Evil: Degeneration was released, the producers talked about a possible sequel.
 As a result of Degenerations commercial success, Capcom and SPEJ decided to co-operate again to produce the sequel.
 Production for the sequel officially began in September 2010.
 The director is Makoto Kamiya, who often spoke with producer Hiroyuki Kobayashi due to his experience with the Resident Evil video games.
 The character models were created based on Capcom's input in Resident Evil 6, which was released shortly before the film.
-Leon's recurring appearances in the games and previous films led to him being the film's protagonist.
+Leon's recurring appearances in the games as well as in the previous film led to him being the film's protagonist.
 The team received the Licker's CGI model from Capcom.
 However, the team created original creatures in order to make Damnation a more unique film.
 In order to make the film faithful to the series, Kamiya often consulted Capcom over how should characters interact.
 He found the CGI animation challenging, and described the film as a standalone, but still recommended fans to play certain games and watch Degeneration to understand the film better.
 Kamiya initially wanted Damnation to follow the dysfunctional romance between Leon and Ada, but the idea was scrapped.
 He stated that the film is meant to foreshadow elements of Resident Evil 6.

 The film was produced with motion capture and 3D.
 Kobayashi spoke of the team's desire to make the CGI films as appealing as Hollywood films.
 Kobayashi had produced Resident Evil 4 and wanted to make a sequel to it.
+For consistency, production again based Leon Kennedy’s character face design on Jamisin Matthews, the face model from Degeneration.
 To contrast Claire's role from Degeneration, Ada Wong was picked as the returning heroine.
 The film features buddy elements but with focus on how more mature Leon is depicted.
 While there is focus on action, Kobayashi also introduced more horror elements.
 The inclusion of the Tyrants is meant to give the audience a shock due to how menacing they are.
-Another change in regards to the films is the handling of post-Soviet Russia rather than having another story set in North America.
+Another change compared to the previous film is the fact that the story is not set in North America but rather in post-Soviet Eastern Europe.